osxmidi/LinVst/README.md

 See Makefile comments for define options.

-Tracktion/Waveform might have an embedded window offset problem where the plugin's gui is misaligned with the Tracktion/Waveform plugin window and adding -DTRACKTIONWM to the embedded makefiles BUILD_FLAGS, BUILD_FLAGS_WIN and BUILD_FLAGS_WIN32 lines might help (for Tracktion/Waveform use only).
+Tracktion/Waveform might have an embedded window offset problem where the plugin's gui is misaligned with the Tracktion/Waveform plugin window and requires overwriting the LinVst files with the files in the Tracktion folder.

 The 32bitonly folder contains makefiles for 32 bit systems and 32 bit vst's only.